release-engineering/buildmetadata-maven-plugin/README.md

 Runtime Example
 ---------------

+If you want to execute the plugin from the command line with no modifications to your pom file the following example can be used:

+`mvn clean install -X -C -B dependency:resolve-plugins -Dmaven.test.skip=true -Dbuildmetadata:provide-buildmetadata -Dbuildmetadata:createPropertiesReport=false -Dbuildmetadata:xmlOutputFile={project.build.outputDirectory/META-INF/buildmetadata.xml -Dbuildmetadata:hideCommandLineInfo=false -Dbuildmetadata:hideMavenOptsInfo=false -Dbuildmetadata:hideJavaOptsInfo=false -Dbuildmetadata:addScminfo=true | tee build.log`

 Assuming the plugin configuration in your projects pom.xml matches the example provided then simply executing maven with the install goal will create a buildmetadata.xml file in the generated jar file under the META-INF direcory of the archive.